steadylearner/Haskell/README.md

 ## TODO

+* Play with the database.
+* Find how to send a web reqeust.
-* Make a simple database involved programm with Stack.
-(CRUD, CLI)
+* Make a simple CLI programm with them.

 ## Reusable ones